 MJ: Let’s have a look behind the scenes.
 What is life as a tour guide like?

 Joh: The coolest thing about it is that your holiday is my ‘office’.
 I mean, who else is getting paid to do bush walks, spot wildlife or go on a helicopter flight?
 I’m outdoors most of the time, get to see stunning places, do amazing things and meet a lot of interesting and different people.
 All of this makes it a great job, and I love it!

-I have to get along with people from different age groups, backgrounds and cultures, and I need to be assertive and able to improvise when things go off plan.
+I have to get along with people from different age groups, backgrounds and cultures.
+And I need to be assertive and able to improvise when things go off plan.
 I love these different aspects of my work – it keeps it interesting, even though it can be quite intense at times.
-Unfortunately, it doesn’t pay that much, so I often think it is more a lifestyle than a career type of job.
+Unfortunately, it doesn’t pay that much, so I often think it is more a lifestyle choice than a career type of job.

 Something I didn’t make too much of when I started this job was the people aspect.
 I love to work with and enjoy being with people.
 However, being with others all the time, almost 24/7, is a different level.
-Sometimes it’s hard to find downtime and space for myself: When camping, I am almost always with the group.
+Sometimes it’s hard to find downtime and space for me: When camping, I am almost always with the group.
 We cook meals and eat together.
 And there is a lot more equipment to constantly watch over.
-Hotel tours allow for a bit more personal space, as I have my room, can close the door and do my meals.
+Hotel tours allow for a bit more personal space, as I have my own room, can close the door and have meals by myself.

 With some groups, it feels like being on holiday with friends, and they give you energy.
 Other groups are hard work, require lots of attention and drain your energy levels.

 A different and very interesting aspect of the job – and actually quite a responsibility – is that as a tour guide, I represent New Zealand and its culture, and I influence visitors’ perceptions.
 What I think and say can become a ‘fact’ for people who visit this country without really immersing themselves in the life and culture here.